ksalzke/move-to-action-group-omnifocus-plugin/README.md

 ## Synced Preferences Plug-In

-**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plug-in](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**
+**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plug-in](https://github.com/ksalzke/synced-preferences-for-omnifocus) and [Fuzzy Search Library](https://github.com/ksalzke/fuzzy-search-library) are also required and need to be added to the plug-in folder separately.**

 ## Installation